Red diamond: Clarity

-A red diamond's clarity has little effect on its value because of the rarity of the color.
+but a red diamond's clarity has little effect on its value because of the rarity of the color.
 A red diamond buyer will be far more interested in the purity of the red and the carat size in order to decide on its desirability.
 This is not true for all diamond colors, but it is especially so for the colors that are highest in demand, namely red, pink and blue.
 For the less expensive colors, such as yellow and brown, clarity will be more of a factor.

 Carat weight

 Red diamonds are known for their small sizes.
 The majority of red diamonds on the market are less than 1 carat in weight.
 Only 5 red diamonds are known to exceed 5 carats in weight, the largest being 5.11 carats.
 Only a handful of red diamonds are discovered on an annual basis throughout the world, and most of them do not exceed 1 carat.
 Red diamonds are priced per carat, as all diamonds, and their per carat price is 300–400% higher than the per carat prices of the next most expensive diamonds, pink diamonds and blue diamonds.